srilakshmikanthanp/vshell/README.md

 # vshell

-A programmable shell framework for building secure, application-controlled command environments without exposing production shell access.
+A programmable shell framework for building secure, application-controlled command environments without exposing native shell access.
 Instead of exposing a real OS shell, `vshell` lets you define exactly:

 * what commands exist
 * how they behave